Tayler Malsam: NASCAR career

-For the 2010 season, it was announced that Malsam would run the #56 Toyota for the newly formed Kyle Busch Motorsports.
+For the 2010 season, it was announced that Malsam would run the No. 56 Toyota for the newly formed Kyle Busch Motorsports.
 After early sponsor Talking Rain was dismissed, Toyota sponsored their 2010 Truck effort.
 After Malsam accepted a ride in the Nationwide Series, KBM shut down the 56 team due to a lack of sponsorship.
-Malsam then made his Nationwide Series debut at Nashville Superspeedway, driving the Braun Racing #10 car.
+Malsam then made his Nationwide Series debut at Nashville Superspeedway, driving the Braun Racing No. 10 car.
 He would finish his Nationwide debut in 11th, although his debut would be overshadowed after a 25-point penalty was given to the team by NASCAR.

-Malsam returned to the Truck Series in late 2010, driving the 25 for Randy Moss Motorsports with Exide on board.
-Malsam returned at Las Vegas and subsequently ran the last 3 races of the season, with a best finish of 10th at the Ford 200.
+Malsam returned to the Truck Series in late 2010, driving the No. 25 for Randy Moss Motorsports with Exide on board.
+Malsam returned at Las Vegas and subsequently ran the last three races of the season, with a best finish of tenth at the Ford 200.
 It was also announced that Malsam would drive the 25 full-time in 2011.
 Malsam gained sponsorship from local Seattle business One Eighty, but failed to qualify at both Daytona and Phoenix.
-Malsam managed to finish 29th at Darlington, but RMM withdrew the #25 entry at Martinsville, later shutting down the team altogether.
+Malsam managed to finish 29th at Darlington, but RMM withdrew the No. 25 entry at Martinsville, later shutting down the team altogether.

 For 2012, Malsam was tapped to drive the No. 19 Toyota full-time for TriStar Motorsports, securing a full season sponsorship from G-Oil.
 He posted a best finish of sixth in the season-opening DRIVE4COPD 300 at Daytona International Speedway, but was released from the team in late September.

 In 2014, Malsam returned to NASCAR, joining Turner Scott Motorsports to drive the No. 32 Chevrolet on a limited basis in the Camping World Truck Series.
-He had two top 10s and three top 5s with a best finish of second at Talladega.
+He had two top-tens and three top-fives with a best finish of second at Talladega.